pgRouting/workshop/docs/general-intro/overview.rst

 This workshop use several free and open source software for geospatial tools.
-Most of the free and open source software for geospatial tools are related to other open source software projects and it would not be feasible to list all of them.
+Most of the free and open source software for geospatial tools that are related to other open source software projects.
+Here we mention the most important ones.

 .. contents:: Chapter Contents